Middletown Historic District (Middletown, Virginia): 20th century

 7713 Main Street was built in 1930 as one of eleven bungalows for American Viscose Corporation employees.
 Several of these houses were later demolished.

 Electricity and phone service arrived in Middletown in the early 20th century, and when Route 11 was widened, none of the properties fronting Main Street were demolished because buildings had been constructed further away from the road in anticipation of future development.
 The town's first auto repair shop, Stubley's Garage (no address listed; between 7957 and 7969 Main Street) was built around this time.
 A new Middletown School (7690 Main Street, formerly 7688) was built in 1909, becoming the county's first high school and one of the first agricultural high schools in Virginia.
 The schoolmaster lived in an American Foursquare house (7700 Main Street) that is located next door.
 African American children attended the segregated Senseney-Middletown Colored Elementary School (7883 Senseney Avenue).
 The former school on Church Street was deeded to the town.
-One of the requirements in the deed was that the Independent Order of Odd Fellows (IOOF) would be allowed to met on the second floor.
+One of the requirements in the deed was that the Independent Order of Odd Fellows (IOOF) would be allowed to meet on the second floor.

 Residential buildings constructed in the 1920s include an American Craftsman house (7895 Main Street), a bungalow (7935 Church Street), and the vernacular 2435 First Street, which later served as a nursing home.
 A warehouse (2325 First Street) that was later home to Route 11 Potato Chips was built around the same time.
 Among the buildings constructed in the 1930s and 1940s were a dance hall and eleven bungalows for employees of the American Viscose Corporation in nearby Front Royal.
 The dance hall and some of the bungalows were later demolished.